Log in

 On building sites, recycled water may be used for:

-If recycled water is supplied to your building site, it is probably not treated to drinking standard.
-You should ensure your workers understand what the water is and is not suitable for and have appropriate warning signs.
+If recycled water is supplied to your building site, it's probably not treated to drinking standard.
+You should ensure your workers understand what the water is and is not suitable for, and there are appropriate warning signs.

 Sewer mining is extracting wastewater from a local wastewater system and treating it on-site using a small treatment plant.
 Recycled water produced from sewer mining is used: